jonnykry/infilcheck/README.md

 2. Get your first Twilio number by following the tutorial.

-  * Save this number for later and input it the "TWILIO_CALLER_ID" Config variable when deploying your Heroku application.
+  * Save this number for later and input it as "TWILIO_CALLER_ID" Config variable when deploying your Heroku application.

-3. Completing the rest of the tutorial is not necessary, you may if you wish.
+3. Completing the rest of the Twilio tutorial is not necessary, you may if you wish.

 4. Select the pound sign on the far right side (looks like this #).